cchiddy480/PokePort/docs/project_scope.md

 - Motivation dips → maintain a dev log and focus on why I started this project
 - API rate limits or lack of free access → fallback to manual price entry or mock data
 - Difficulty with image grading logic → simulate grading with manual inputs first
-- SQLite or Streamlit bigs I can't fix alone → ask for help, document blockers, try alternative tools
+- SQLite or Streamlit bugs I can't fix alone → ask for help, document blockers, try alternative tools